pMeshToolkit/quickstart/README.md

 To enable you to identify what event has called the script - the message is set to “startup_event” or “timer_event”.

-This release now stores messages and devices in a sqlite3 database which can be accessed as JSON from your script or a web request (“/script?sql=“).
+Mesh Toolkit now stores messages and devices in a sqlite3 database which can be accessed as JSON from your script or a web request (“/script?sql=“).

 For example if you wished to get all devices which have not connected to Mesh Toolkit in the last five minutes the sql would be: